very-inky/Bit-HeroesBot/README.md

 Raid selector support is believed to be good!

-TODO:Raid main loop needs testing, and need to add looped reconnect checks.
+TODO:Raid main should be good but need to add looped reconnect checks.
+Next up is PVP functionality.

+currently most of the script is disabled with commenting and we are just testing using a hotkey to check each portion as we go.
+Feel free to contribute, look around or tweak your own fork.